Citizens Is Ready

 CAT Ops employees update Citizens’ catastrophe response plans, conduct deployment training exercises, and communicate with employees and the public to help them get ready for hurricane season.
-EOC staff update field technology, equipment and resources, such as Citizens’ field services vehicles.
+CRC staff update field technology, equipment and resources, such as Citizens’ field services vehicles.
 Claims’ leadership, managers and employees plan, acquire resources and train personnel to be ready to respond to a massive influx of claims, should a disaster strike.
 Finally, customer service representatives in Citizens Customer Care Center stand ready to be the first line of contact for policyholders calling to report claims in the wake of a disaster.

 Citizens’ efforts don’t end there.
 Before any severe storm or weather event, Citizens’ Communications, Underwriting and Risk teams also plan their customer support strategies.

 During an event, CAT Ops, Communications, CRC and Claims teams take action.
 In addition, Citizens Customer Correspondence Team, a unit dedicated to addressing policyholders’ concerns, prepares to handle an influx of customer inquiries.